ConsenSysMesh/Fae/docs/Specification.md

 situation of a blockchain by assigning *ownership* to some of the intermediate values; these are the contracts.
 Such values can only be used by proving ownership via supplied arguments to the contracts.
-Once this is done, those values can be passed to the function body of the calling contract, which in turn produces another value (the one owned by the calling contract) and possibly several other owned values, the output contracts.
+Once this is done, those values can be passed to the function body of the calling transaction, which in turn produces another value (the one owned by the calling contract) and possibly several other owned values, the output contracts.

 Ideally, a self-contained fragment of a Fae blockchain could be created by writing simply a normal functional program, annotating those expressions that should receive ownership.
 As it is impractical to create a new language for this purpose, the present structure serves the same purpose.